Based on true events. All the names have been changed.

 “Yes,” my dad said.
 “After the milking is done.”

 I didn’t know what to expect at the wake.
-What would it be like to be in the same room as a dead person, I wondered.
+I wondered what would it be like to be in the same room as a dead person.
 I was afraid that an adult might ask me to touch my aunt.
-For all I knew, kissing a dead person’s hands was a sign of respect.
+Maybe in our religion kissing a dead person was a sign of respect and no one had bothered to tell me.

-Sometimes when my dad and I stopped by Joe and Elizabeth’s place, Elizabeth had treated me to pieces of hard candy—wavy ribbons with glossy green and red stripes.
+I thought about the times when my dad and I would stop by Joe and Elizabeth’s place.
+Elizabeth always treated me to sticky pieces of hard candy—wavy ribbons with glossy green and red stripes.
 She was a kind lady.
-Later, I learned that she had been in bad health up to the time of her death.
-I hoped that she had not suffered before she passed.
+But she had been in bad health in her later years.
+I hoped she hadn’t suffered before she passed.
 I was going to be afraid—and sad—to see her in a casket.

-Before that evening, I had seen death already in the form of dead animals: a dog run over by a milk truck; a deer struck by a car on the road; baby sparrows with no feathers scattered dead under an elm tree after a bad storm.
+Before that evening, I had already seen death in the form of dead animals: a dog run over by a milk truck; a deer struck by a car on the road; featherless baby sparrows scattered dead under an elm tree after a bad storm.

-One time I came upon the body of a newborn calf lying alone in the snow in a field.
+One time on our farm, I came upon the body of a newborn calf lying in a field, alone in the snow.
 Much of the carcass had been eaten by some wild animal.
 But its head was all there with its eyes wide open, staring and frightened.
 It seemed wrong for a dead calf to be left that way, but I accepted that it could not be buried in the frozen ground.

 I did not want to see Elizabeth’s eyes open in the casket.

-I figured my dad had probably seen dead people before Elizabeth.
+I figured my dad had probably seen dead people before.
 His own father had died when he was a teenager.
 Before that, there was a baby sister who lived less than three hours.

-When my dad’s older brother was killed during the Second World War, the Army sent the body home in a closed casket which was not opened before they buried him.
+When my dad’s older brother was killed during the Second World War, my dad told me the Army sent the body home in a closed casket which was not opened before they buried him.

 I had never seen my dad cry.
-He told me the story about a door slamming hard on the tip of his little finger when he was a boy.
-It pinched the tip right off.
+I wondered if he would cry at Elizabeth’s wake.
+Once he told me the story of when a door slammed hard on the tip of his little finger when he was a boy.
+It pinched his fingertip right off.
 He must have howled in pain.
 It made me sad to think of him hurting like that.

 I wondered if I would cry at Elizabeth’s wake because of fear or sadness.

-We opened the front door of Joe and Elizabeth’s house and stepped inside onto the green linoleum.
+When we arrived at Joe and Elizabeth’s house, my dad opened the front door and we stepped inside onto the green linoleum.
 The open casket was in the front room.
 Elizabeth, lying so still, wore a dark-print dress with tiny flowers.
 Her rosary rested over the backs of her crossed hands.
 Tidy pin curls framed her peaceful face.

-Wearing their church clothes, Uncle Joe with his daughter Bess and her husband, stood close by the casket.
+Wearing his church clothes, Uncle Joe, tall next to his daughter Bess and her husband, stood quiet and close by the casket.
 Earlier, the priest had come to give Elizabeth communion when they knew the end was near.

 My dad and I knelt by the casket to pray.
 I wondered if Elizabeth could sense that we were there.
 Did dying mean that after the body was used up, the mind still existed somewhere apart?